forresto/forresto.com/content/fab-academy/01-project-management.md

 * the "published artifact" that the build process takes care of

 I have not seen the same flow for videos, but it should be possible.

-> Aside: I think the amount of oxygen that fablab spends on reducing image sizes before committing is a bit antiquated.
-If we have to decide between time spent documenting, vs time spent wrangling media files...
-Let the machines do this busy work!

 There was a bug with how I set up the "posts" collection, so [I reported the bug to Eleventy](https://github.com/11ty/eleventy/issues/3630), and hopefully that will help, at least to clarify the docs as to what might be going on.